SINEMET® 12.5 mg/50 mg Tablets

-The usual starting dose for Sinemet 12.5 mg/50 mg Tablets is one tablet three or four times a day.
+The recommended dose for Sinemet 12.5 mg/50 mg Tablets is one tablet three or four times a day.

 Your doctor will ask you to stop taking your medicine for Parkinson’s disease before you start taking Sinemet.

-The usual starting dose will depend on what you were taking before.
+The recommended dose will depend on what you were taking before.